 This method is also useful for setting up remote teams of skilled workers across multiple countries.

 Myth 3: It would be best to send the employee ASAP and sort the finer details later

 Incorrect!
 Strategic planning is emerging as a core practice in global mobility.

-Last minute, unplanned assignments are becoming less common due to the high expense of sending employees for long-term assignments.
-Urgent business needs can be handled easily by a short business trip whilst a suitable candidate is found.
+Last-minute, unplanned assignments are becoming less common due to the high expense of sending employees for long-term jobs.
+Urgent business needs can be handled easily by a short business trip while a suitable candidate is found.

 Taking a more reactive approach to global mobility is both more expensive and carries more risks of non-compliance in destination countries.
 Assignments are now commonly being incorporated into long-term business strategies.

 Myth 4: If you pay tax in the home country, you’re covered in the host country

 Untrue – Host country tax compliance requires a local payroll and withholding.